HumanVenturesStudio/hitw-landing-page/content/Success.md

 ### But here's the good news...

-You can sign up for early access below to better customize your unique kit, tailored to your health needs & birth, for when we are available in your area.
-Definitely some beta-testing perks involved, too, by signing up!
+You can sign up for early access in your area below.
+By completing this customization questionnaire, we can better tailor nu me to your health needs when we launch near you.
+And yes - definitely some beta-testing perks involved, too!

-We’d love if you could answer a few questions.

-<a href="/sign-up" class="callout-cta">Sign me up!</a>
+<a href="/sign-up" class="callout-cta">customize my nu me!</a>

 </section>